zhixin9001/2021-SAA/note/tips.md

     - enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
 The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
 - Idle Timeout
 - Launch Config Tenancy + VPC Tenancy: dedicated > default
+- networking components
+    - Elastic Network Interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
+You can create a network interface, attach it to an instance, detach it from an instance, and attach it to another instance.
+The ENI is the simplest networking component
+    - Elastic Network Adapter (ENA) devices support enhanced networking via single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities.
+    - Elastic IP address is a public static IPv4 address associated with your AWS account. which is reachable from the internet.
+It is not a networking device
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail